 Our staff members also have access to expertise from an external company that offers life coaching and runs discreet counselling services – for issues around anything from finances to stress management.

-Like a lot of industries, we recognise that advancements in communication technology have inevitably led to work-life balance challenges.
+Like a lot of industries, we recognize that advancements in communication technology have inevitably led to work-life balance challenges.
 Our business is made up of talented, passionate, dedicated individuals who consistently go ‘over and above’ for our clients and consider their roles a lifestyle rather than just a job.
 Mobiles, broadband and collaboration platforms have enabled us to provide exceptional, round the clock services for our clients, but it’s also vital that we promote a workplace culture that encourages and highlights the benefits of ‘switching off.’

 In 2020 we will be introducing mental health training which will be delivered by our Mental Health First Aiders, and following initial roll out to our Senior Leadership Team, it will be mandatory for all our line managers.
-This will enable them to support their team members by identifying any differences in attitude or behaviour, and recognising the kind of help and advice they might need.
+This will enable them to support their team members by identifying any differences in attitude or behavior, and recognizing the kind of help and advice they might need.
 In addition, we will also be asking our partners and suppliers how they are taking action on mental health within their own businesses.
-It’s important to us that the companies we work with share our values and attitudes around the mental wellbeing of their teams.
+It’s important to us that the companies we work with share our values and attitudes around the mental well-being of their teams.

-Our industry, and modern-day culture for that matter, is waking up to the importance of mental health and wellbeing.
+Our industry, and modern-day culture for that matter, is waking up to the importance of mental health and well-being.
 We’re talking about it a lot more which is a positive step forward.
 The challenge in any workplace will be managing expectations – how to deliver the same level of service without burning out those delivering it by being on call 24/7.
 In reality switching off allows us to have the time to think creatively, strategically, effectively.

 In the future, I’d like to see more recognition to the fact that we all have mental health – most of the time it may be good, but it can also be challenged at different times in our lives, and people who might be experiencing difficult periods should not be negatively judged.
 As employers within a notoriously stressful industry, there’s a lot we can do ensure our team members feel valued and supported.
-Providing simple initiatives that have a positive impact on their mental health and wellbeing will not only be beneficial to the individual, but also to our business and ultimately clients as we retain a happy and dedicated workforce.
+Providing simple initiatives that have a positive impact on their mental health and well-being will not only be beneficial to the individual, but also to our business and ultimately clients as we retain a happy and dedicated workforce.